 “The competition is higher as every carmaker is now trying to surf the wave,” said Daniele Chiari, Fiat’s head of European product planning.
 “We want to strengthen our leadership with new models,” like natural gas versions of the Panda city car and 500L compact wagon.

 With auto sales tumbling in Italy, Fiat and other manufacturers of natural gas cars are luring customers with steep discounts and promises of 50 percent savings in fuel costs.
 Both Fiat and General Motors Co.
-(GM)’s Opel unit are offering rebates of as much as 5,000 euros ($6,570) on the cars to offset the additional costs of the engines and high-pressure fuel tanks.
+(GM:US)’s Opel unit are offering rebates of as much as 5,000 euros ($6,570) on the cars to offset the additional costs of the engines and high-pressure fuel tanks.
 A natural gas Fiat Punto compact costs 2,450 euros more than the gasoline version -- a premium of 18 percent.

 For strapped consumers, the advantages are compelling.
 Tanking up with 10 euros worth of fuel will take a gasoline- powered Fiat Punto about 96 kilometers (60 miles) versus 183 kilometers with propane and 283 kilometers with compressed natural gas, according to the Turin-based carmaker.